vlocityinc/vlocity_build/README.md

 # Additional Command Line Options
 The Job file additionally supports some Vlocity Build based options and the options available to the DataPacks API.
-All Options can also be passed in as Command Line Options with `-optionName <value>` or `--optionName` for Boolean values.
+Most Options can also be passed in as Command Line Options with `-optionName <value>` or `--optionName` for Boolean values.

 ## Job Options
 | Option | Description | Type  | Default |